 Making the jump from wine to sake feels so very natural, and maybe the reason why the misleading label 'rice wine' still persists today.
 They are about the same alcohol strength, with sake a percentage point or three higher than your average wine, and can be easily distinguished along similar traits - aroma, sweet/dryness, acidity, mouth feel etc. There are a few areas where, in general, sake is different from wine;

 A word of caution, the sake spectrum is nearly as broad as wine and these are big generalisations of the category.
 For example, you can find plenty of amazing dry sake.

 Dryness, Sweetness & Acidity

 In fact there's a standard rating that indicates how sweet or dry a particular bottle is, called Sake Meter Value (or Nihonshu-do), which can act as a wine drinker's shortcut to choosing a sake that suits their tastes.
-In technical terms, SMV is the density of the sake compared with the density of water and the value usually ranges from -2 to +10 but can can go much higher or lower.
-SMV alone however is thought to be a bit of a blunt tool, and I'm isolation most useful when it either very high or low but it can be made more helpful to look at acidity alongside this value, to get a sense of the actual taste profile.
+In technical terms, SMV is the density of the sake relative to the density of water and the value usually ranges from -2 to +10 but can can go much higher or lower.
+SMV alone however is thought to be a bit of a blunt tool and, when used in isolation, only really useful when either at the very high or low end of the scale but it can be made more helpful to look at acidity alongside this value, to get a sense of the actual taste profile.
 Remember also, the food you eat alongside the sake and, if heating, the temperature at which is served, will also impact the apparent dryness of the sake.
 The best way is to get stuck in and try!